mikeizbicki/cmc-csci040/hw_02/README.md

 1. Generate two plots, one from each of your datasets, satisfying the following requirements:

-    1. You may select any time of plot that you want (e.g., line, bar, scatter, etc.), but you must select two different plots.
+    1. You may select any type of plot that you want (e.g., line, bar, scatter, etc.), but you must select two different plot types.

-    1. At least one of your plots must contain two different data sources.
+    1. At least one of your plots must contain two different data sources, and you must have a key that shows the meaning of each data source.
        (For example, two different lines in a line graph, or two different sets of bars in a bar chart).

-    1. The plots should have properly labeled x and y axes, and a legend (only needed for the plot containing multiple data sources).
+    1. The plots should have properly labeled x and y axes.

-    1. The tic labels for both the x and y axes should appear in a reasonable order (e.g. sorted), and they must be legible.
+    1. The tic labels for both the x and y axes should appear in a reasonable order (e.g. years should be sorted low to high), and they must be legible.

+    1. Your plots must be overall "reasonable."
+       There are too many ways to list about how a plot might be unreasonable, so if you have any questions about whether your plot is reasonable, then ask me in person before the submission deadline.

+       **HINT:**
+       If your data is appearing as a straight line, then you've probably made a mistake.

    See the [matplotlib samples library](https://matplotlib.org/3.1.1/tutorials/introductory/sample_plots.html) for examples of well formatted plots.